MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ## Put (nearly) anything SharePoint into a focused mode

-In the _Classic_ SharePoint days, there was a way to create a focused view of just content by appending `isDLg=1` as a URL query string.
-Those days are in the rearview, but there's an updated version for Modern SharePoint: `?env=Embedded`
+In the _Classic_ SharePoint days, there was a way to create a focused view of just content by appending `isDLg=1` as a query string to your URL.
+Those days are in the rear-view, but there's an updated version for Modern SharePoint: `?env=Embedded`

 This hides the main navigation, footer, side navigation (and App bar) on just about anything in your SharePoint site, including: